 Are amalgam fillings safe?

 Many people have expressed concern over amalgam (silver) fillings, saying the blend of metals creates a vapor and minute particles that are harmful to the health.
 The American Dental Association has not discovered a link between medical disorders and amalgam fillings, which have been used for over 100 years.
 Amalgam fillings are still considered safe by the world’s leading health experts, with the exception of individuals with pre-existing allergies to the metal materials.
-If you are concerned about amalgam fillings, ask Dr. Michael J. Conway about our composite fillings.
+If you are concerned about amalgam fillings, ask Dr. Priya Sridhar about our composite fillings.

 How often should I have a dental exam and cleaning?